+Phoneme manipulation (the ability to swap out sounds in a word) can also be addressed here.
 For example, if the blend in the cloud is “dr” (drink) and we swap the cloud to “br,” what would the word be now?
-Brink.
+“Brink.”

-RELATED RESOURCE: Spring Centers & Activities
+RELATED RESOURCE: Write It!
+Spring Writing Center Activities

 How to Use the Recording Sheet

 Use the recording sheet as a visual “mind map” for all “r” blend words.
-Fill in more as you come across any during the day.
+You can fill in more as you come across any during the day.